PharmGKB/PharmCAT/docs/methods/Matching-Recommendations.md

 There are genes that need to use special, individual logic to determine their gene results for recommendation lookup.

 See [Gene Definition Exceptions](/methods/Gene-Definition-Exceptions) for details on these genes.

-A quick example: for DPYD, CPIC defines no, decreased, and normal function variants for the gene.
-A number of normal function variants are common and can be present together with no or decreased function variants.
-The DPYD gene activity score is determined by the two variants with the lowest activity value for unphased data or the lowest activity value per gene copy for phased data.
-In case a sample matches to more than two variants a DPYD diplotype is inferred for lookup of recommendation text.
-The rules for these algorithms can be complex so it is beneficial to read the original guideline for background.